kakugirai/ZaaS/README.md

 Wait a minute?
 What happened?

 You just post a zanryu request to ZaaS server, which is actually also running on CPU (no external traffic, it's secure!).
-The server will handle all the dirty jobs for you and finally print out all the zanryu card at around 1:00 am!
+The server will handle all the dirty jobs for you and finally print out zanryu cards at around 1:00 am!

 By default, `zanryu` command will search for a `.zanryu.json` file in your `$HOME`, which should look like this: